- Home

 To record the reimbursement in your bank register, click Import to Bank.

-(Note: this just records the withdrawal in the bank register in MoneyMinder.
-If you use bank integration, you can import the cleared transaction from your bank instead.)
+(Note: This records the withdrawal with the receipt in the bank register in MoneyMinder.
+If you use bank integration, you can import the cleared transaction or hide it in the import screen so it’s not recorded twice.)

 Choose the bank account where you’d like to record the transaction, then click Next.